EDUCATION | APPOINTMENTS | PUBLICATIONS | EDITORIAL | TEACHING | PRESENTATIONS | SERVICE | HONORS & AWARDS

 BOOK CHAPTERS

 “Deceiving Sincerely: The Embrace of Sincerity-as-Truth in Fascist Rhetoric.”
 In The Rhetoric of Fascism: Devices for the Cult of Irrationality.
 Ed.
 Nathan Crick.
-(University of Alabama Press) [in production, forthcoming 2022]
+U of Alabama P. (2022): 222-40.

 “Toward a Working Theory of Institutional Rhetorics.”
 Reinventing (with) Theory in Rhetoric & Writing Studies.
 Ed.
 Andrea Alden, Kendall Gerdes, Judy Holiday, & Ryan Skinnell.
 Logan, UT: Utah State UP (2019): 69-82.